silbersteine/Lokalise-Push-Actions/README.md

-# Lokalise-Push-Actions# GitHub Actions for Lokalise
+GitHub Actions for Lokalise: Manual upload and download files

 ## About